THCLab/dkms-bindings/bindings/dart/keri/keri/README.md

 Dart client for managing KERI based Identifiers.
 See top level [README](https://github.com/THCLab/keri-bindings) to get acquainted with more generic overview and clients features.
 For more information about infrastructure see [KERI](https://keri.one/) or its [whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf).

 ## Important
 This plugin requires a third party key provider that derives public private key pairs and is able to sign a String using Ed25519 algorithm.
 For such a usecase, [Asymmetric crypto primitives](https://pub.dev/packages/asymmetric_crypto_primitives) plugin has been designed.
 The usage of its `signer` object along with KERI plugin has been provided as an example for this plugin.
+Moreover, it is important that the key is in **URL safe** variant of Base64.

 ## Usage
 Currently supported functions are: